Connect with us

 In fact, he even received cheers and adoration from the home crowd that trooped to the Big Dome after spearheading Meralco’s comeback bid with a solid performance, finishing with 24 points and nine rebounds.

-“I think today he showed naman that he was able to keep his composure and fight,” said Trillo of Romero, whose layup actually pulled the team to within 84-79 late in the game after trailing by as many as 20 during the third.
+“I think today he showed naman that he was able to keep his composure and fight,” said Trillo of Romero, whose layup pulled the team to 84-79 late in the game after trailing by as many as 20 during the third.

 “I think ang maganda roon, makipag-areglo siya,” Trillo opined.
 “You know, get a chance to meet the person personally, and say sorry.
 And if he needs to man up with that, I think that will make him a better person.”

-The club is also hoping that fans will give Romero another chance—provided, of course, that he first takes accountability for his actions in Dubai.
+The club is also hoping that fans will give Romero another chance — provided, of course, that he first takes accountability for his actions in Dubai.

 “He’s just human.
 Tao lang, Masama ‘yung ginawa niya, hindi tama ‘yun.
 Sana he can apologize and you know, sana, bigyan ng mga fans natin ng second chance,” said Trillo.
 “Lahat naman tayo nagse-second chance, ‘di ba?